- Optimizely X Web Experimentation

 From the Editor

 Sometimes, you might want one variation of a multi-page experiment to include pages that aren't in the original.
 When you create a new variation, Optimizely automatically includes all the pages that have been added to the experiment up to that point.
 When building an experiment, you can add pages to a variation to create a multi-page experiment from the Editor.
 Here's how to do it, with step-by-step instructions below:

 From the Experiments dashboard, open your experiment and click Manage Experiment -> Variations.

 Click the name of the variation you'd like to add pages to.
 The Editor will open.

 Click the drop-down menu at the top of your browser.
-Select Add Page.
+Select Edit Targeting.

 You'll see a list of pages that are currently part of the variation.
 To add another, click Create New Page.